 Apotheke is the speakeasy/jazz bar that your friends might have taken you to in NYC to a few years back.
 Update: There’s one in LA now.
 Located on the outskirts of Chinatown, its 19th-century- apothecary aesthetic is aggressive, but the fantastic medicinal-themed cocktails and massive back patio make up for the fact that the person who just poured your drink is wearing a white lab jacket.

 Cha Cha Chicken is a tiny walk-up beach shack in Santa Monica that serves some tremendous Jamaican jerk.
 But it’s perhaps most famous for having one of the only real BYOB situations in the city.
-For 50 cents a person, you can roll in with as much wine and beer as you want (no hard liquor), order all the Jamaican food you can handle, and lounge away the afternoon on their patio that feels like you’re day drinking in a much more tropical place than LA.
+For 50 cents a person, you can roll in with as much wine and beer as you want (no hard liquor), order all the Caribbean food you can handle, and lounge away the afternoon on a patio that feels like you’re day drinking in a much more tropical place than LA.

 Downtown has no lack of rooftop pool bars, but the Upstairs Bar at Ace is still our favorite among them.
 This place has the best drinks, the best views, and a laid-back crowd that’s not going to throw you into the pool with your cell phone in your pocket.
-DJs on the weekend play everything from 70s punk rock to psychedelic pop.
+On the weekend, DJs play everything from ’70s punk rock to psychedelic pop.
 And there’s never a cover.

 With an entrance that’s nothing more than a door frame on Sunset Blvd., El Cid is an unknown to a lot of people.
 Time to change that.
 Walk through that door frame and down a steep staircase, and you’ll pop out on a patio you’ll never want to leave.
 With two separate levels, plenty of seating, and old black-and-white movies projected on the walls, this is the ideal spot to take a table over with friends or stop in for a quick nightcap after a date.

-One of the most underrated places to drink outside on the Eastside, Verdugo is where you go when you’re rolling deep on a Saturday, but you don’t feel like dealing with the crowds in Silver Lake or downtown.
+One of the most underrated places to drink outside on the Eastside, Verdugo is where you go when you’re rolling deep on a Saturday, but you don’t feel like dealing with the crowds in Silver Lake or Downtown.
 Located off a side street in Glassell Park, Verdugo has a fantastic back patio, an excellent beer selection, and a weekend Happy Hour that runs from 3-7pm.

 It’d be easy to assume that Venice and Santa Monica are lined with great rooftop bars overlooking the ocean - but they’re not.
 There is High at Hotel Erwin though.
 The rooftop bar right in Venice has great views of the ocean, solid cocktails, and a crowd that never gets so bro-y that you can’t handle it.
 If you want your best friend from home to move to LA, take them to Erwin when they visit.